Get App

 6. Bhajans and Aarti

-Devotees sing bhajans and devotional songs on Kali Chaudas to honour the goddess Kali and seek her blessings.
+Devotees sing bhajans and devotional songs on Kali Chaudas to honor the goddess Kali and seek her blessings.
 This day is auspicious for worshipping Kali because she protects them from evil forces and negativity.

 7. Preparation of Prasad